 Option 1: NURS 100A

-On the Wenatchee campus, this course is usually offered every fall, winter, and spring quarter from 8am-12pm (TWTh), and every summer quarter from 8am-2pm (MTWTh).
+On the Wenatchee campus, this course is usually offered every quarter from 9am-12pm, Monday - Thursday.

 On the Omak campus, the class schedule varies.
 Always check the Course Schedule in case changes have been made and do not schedule other courses right after NURS 100A ends because you will need time to travel back to campus from clinical sites.